-If the words "massage parlor" conjure a less-than-savory image in your mind, you have the right connotation for this particular location.
-Barbara left her college career behind in favor of sex work and was seemingly happy there for many years.
+She was seemingly happy there for many years.
 Eventually, she met a man named Jerry Davies, who would become her fiancé.

 But by 1977, she had left her massage parlor behind in favor of office-based insurance work.
-There, she became engaged in far more nefarious activities... which would culminate in murder.
+There, she became engaged in far more nefarious activities ... which would culminate in murder.

 Written by Karl Harter, Winter of Frozen Dreams is the riveting true story of Barbara Hoffman and the Madison, Wisconsin massage parlor where a biochemistry major turned into a murderer.

 Christmas morning, and it was too cold to snow.
 Even by Wisconsin standards the weather was severe.
 Overnight an arctic breeze had descended on Madison.
 The temperature plummeted to 22 degrees below zero, and wind ripped off Lake Monona, pear-shaped and choked with ice.
 The eight inches of December’s accumulation lay undisturbed by the gusts, frozen where it had fallen or been shoveled or plowed.
 Snow gripped telephone poles and parking meters.
 In the wire weave of a newspaper box snow was wedged like a sugary webbing.